 - Oxygen therapy – the individual inhales pure oxygen via a facial mask

-The treatment options typically alleviate the discomfort caused by cluster headaches within 15-30 minutes.
+Generally, the treatment options typically alleviate the discomfort caused by cluster headaches within 15-30 minutes.